Yasmani Grandal Player Props: White Sox vs. Giants

-The Chicago White Sox and Yasmani Grandal, who went 0-for-3 with an RBI last time out, battle Logan Webb and the San Francisco Giants at Guaranteed Rate Field, Wednesday at 2:10 PM ET.
+The Chicago White Sox and Yasmani Grandal, who went 0-for-3 last time in action, battle Alex Wood and the San Francisco Giants at Guaranteed Rate Field, Thursday at 2:10 PM ET.

-He had a hitless performance in his previous game (0-for-3 with an RBI) against the Giants.
+He had a hitless showing in his previous game (0-for-3) against the Giants.

 Yasmani Grandal Game Info & Props vs. the Giants